shorebirdtech/website/src/pages/blogs/patch-signing-beta.md

 Patch signing is optional and an addition to the many ways in which Shorebird already works to protect the security of all our customers.
-We always take many precautions to protect the security of your app, including limiting what data ever leaves your servers (we never see or store your source code), securing what data we do store both via encryption in transit and in rest, cryptographically hashing and validating the contents of any patch you create, as examples.
+We always take many precautions to protect the security of your app, including limiting what data leaves your servers (we never see or store your source code), securing what data we do store both via encryption in transit and in rest, cryptographically hashing and validating the contents of any patch you create, as examples.
 You can see a full break-down of security practices we